November 16, 2024

 How does staking work?

-Unlike proof-of-work (PoW) used by Bitcoin, where mining requires significant computational power, PoS relies on participants locking up or ‘staking’ their coins to be selected to validate transactions and create new blocks.
+Unlike proof-of-work (PoW) used by Bitcoin, where requires significant computational power, PoS relies on participants locking up or ‘staking’ their coins to be selected to validate transactions and create new blocks.

 As a reward for validating transactions, participants receive staking rewards.
 These rewards can be in the form of additional coins or tokens and are often proportional to the amount staked and the duration of the stake.
 To participate in staking, you typically need to hold a certain amount of a cryptocurrency in a compatible wallet.
 Some blockchains require users to run a node, while others allow staking through pools or exchanges.
 Validators are typically chosen based on the number of coins they stake, their staking duration, and sometimes random selection, depending on the blockchain’s specific protocol.